Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Related work

+In~\cite{DNABERT}, another well-known NLP model, the Bidirectional Encoder Representations from Transformers (BERT), is adapted to model DNA general embeddings.
+The result is \texttt{DNABERT}, a novel pre-trained bidirectional representation encoder for DNA-language.

-The main differences between such sequence embedding methods and the one proposed in this paper, is that they essentially consist of elaborate applications of NLP techniques, in which an embedding model is first trained on a large text corpus, and then used to transform biological sequences in numeric vectors to be used by learning algorithms.
-Therefore, the increasing space and the computational effort required to embed a sequence dataset remain critical issues.
-Instead, in our approach we change the initial point of view: we investigate combinatorial properties that would guarantee compact embedding representations of the sequences able to preserve similarities.
-As a result, we define novel embedding representations which can be computed, for each sequence, in linear time respect to the length of the sequence itself, without requiring any previous training.
-Furthermore, the ability to capture similarities can be controlled by tuning some parameters, such as the specific factorization used.
+These sequence embedding methods essentially consist of elaborate applications of NLP techniques, in which an embedding model is first trained on a large text corpus, and then used to transform biological sequences into numeric vectors to be used by learning algorithms.
+Therefore, the computational space and time required to embed a sequence dataset is a critical issue of these embedding methods.
+Instead, in our approach we change perspective: we investigate combinatorial properties that would guarantee compact embedding representations able to preserve similarities.
+As a result, we define novel embedding representations which can be computed, for each sequence, in linear time with respect to the length of the sequence itself, without requiring any previous training.
+Furthermore, the ability to capture sequence similarities can be controlled by tuning some parameters that are determined by the specific factorization used.